atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 ### CSS

 Style rules now must be defined using clear call sites using `css` instead of raw objects or strings.
 We can still leverage the large majority of code already written to statically evaluate styles.
-The main difference however is instead of being opaque and resolving to `null` they now get transformed into an data structure Compiled can understand at runtime.
+The main difference however is instead of being opaque and resolving to `null` they now get transformed into a data structure Compiled can understand at runtime.

 ```jsx
 import { css } from '@compiled/react';